Freiburg Vision Test ‘FrACT’

 Primarily, like the Pelli-Robson or the Mars charts, FrACT₁₀ assesses contrast using standard optotypes.
 These are composed of a mixture of low to medium spatial frequencies (as can be determined via a Fourier analysis).
 At the high spatial frequency end, CS and visual acuity tap the same physiological bottleneck, so acuity alone is sufficient there.
 This saves precious measurement time.

-Thus, FrACT₁₀ assesses contrast sensitivity by displaying medium large optotypes at fixed size.
-Depending on the responses o the testee, the contrast is reduced following a Best PEST procedure like for visual acuity to assess the threshold using a Bayes-like approach.
+FrACT₁₀ assesses contrast sensitivity by displaying medium large optotypes at fixed size.
+Depending on the responses of the testee, the contrast is reduced following a Best PEST procedure (as for visual acuity) to assess the threshold using a Bayes-like approach.
+Since dithering allows very low contrasts, the maximal result is clamped at 2.0 logCSweber, beyond the physiological range.

-The forth contrast option uses gratings.
-They are presented in four possible orientations.
-Correct responses to the orientations reduce the contrast of the next presentation following the algorithm mentioned above.
-To correctly assess the human contrast threshold within the limitations of 8-bit greyscale dept, error diffusion is employed.
+There is an option to use gratings.
+They are presented in four possible orientations (or 2).
+Correct responses to the orientations reduce the contrast of the next presentation following a Best PEST procedure.
+To assess the contrast threshold within the limitations of 8-bit greyscale depth, error diffusion is employed.
+A recent addition to Gratings allows to also assess the upper spatial frequency limit (“grating acuity”).
+This is intricate and not discussed here.

 Contrast formats

-where lMax & lMin are the luminances of the bright and dark parts, respectively.
-Contrast based on the Weber formula:
+Let us call lMax and lMin the luminances of the bright and dark parts, respectively.
+Then

 Conversion Michelson ↔ Weber:

 Thus for low contrasts, the Weber contrast value is close to 2× the Michelson contrast.
-The conversion formulas assume the contrast values on a 0…1 scale, not 0…100%.
+The conversion formulas assume contrast values on a 0…1 scale, not 0…100%!

 Limitations in contrast testing